krenalis/krenalis/doc/src/getting-started.md

    go generate
    ```

-   Note: Re-execute `go generate` if you change Chichi module version.
+   Note: Re-execute `go generate` if you change Meergo module version.

 6. **Build the executable**